Trent Reznor Of Nine Inch Nails Goes Hard On Taylor Swift, Calls Out Politically Neutral Artists

-It’s common knowledge that Trent Reznor Of Nine Inch Nails isn’t the most friendly guy in the music world.
+It’s common knowledge that Trent Reznor of Nine Inch Nails isn’t the most friendly guy in the music world.
 Back in 2000 Trent Reznor called out Limp Bizkit frontman Fred Durst, stating that he barely considered Durst’s music to be art.
 Over the years he’s called out other musicians like Marilyn Manson, Courney Love of Hole, Billy Corgan of The Smashing Pumpkins, and even slipped in some jabs at Justin Timberlake.
-Reznor has also been a heavy critic of George W. Bush, during his presidency while calling out the current president and his administration as well.
-Trent Reznor recently referred to Trump as an “imbecile” during an interview with Warp.
+Reznor has also been a heavy critic of George W. Bush, during his presidency.
+But while he was no friend to Bush, his calling out of the current president and his administration has been ruthless.
+Trent Reznor recently referred to Trump as an “imbecile” during an interview with Warp, which today seems tame by his onslaught against Trump to Vulture last year.

+I don’t want to get into a discussion about how embarrassing the president is.
+He’s a f**king vulgarian.
+Aside from whatever ideological beliefs he has — if he has any — he’s a grotesque person who represents everything I hate.
+I’m repulsed by everything about him

-Today, however, Taylor Swift received the Trent Reznor treatment in an interview with The New York Times.
+Taylor Swift received the Trent Reznor treatment in an interview with The New York Times.
 Reznor layed into the pop star, suggesting she was too concerned with her success to comment on politics.

 You don’t hear a lot from the Taylor Swifts of the world, and top-tier, needle-moving cultural youth, because they are concerned about their brand, their demographic and their success and career and whatnot.